nhurel/dim/README.md

 By default, dim docker image is configured to index the registry available at http://docker-registry:5000 so it should work automatically.
 Otherwise, use the `REGISTRY_URL` environment variable to set the right registry url.

-Configure the yml file that will be mounted as the registry's config.yml file to have it send events to dim so that dim can maintain its index up-to-date with :
+Configure the `registry.yml` file that will be mounted as the registry's config.yml file to have it send events to dim so that dim can maintain its index up-to-date with :
 ```yml
 notifications:
   endpoints: